verypedro/Comet/README.md

 by type or date, and copy to 3D Album or delete individually or in batches.

 Named after the Comet Observatory from *Super Mario Galaxy*, keeping with the Luma/Rosalina naming theme.
-Inspired by the Nintendo Switch Album.

 ![Comet banner](meta/banner.png)